 The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the District's financing requirements.
 In particular, unreserved fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
-As of the end of the current fiscal year, the District's governmental fund reported a combined ending fund balance of \$105,082, a decrease of \$219,645 in comparison with the prior year.
+As of the end of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$285,449, an increase of \$29,670 in comparison with the prior year.
+The unreserved fund balance of \$272,848 is available for spending at the District's discretion, however, \$85,000 has been designated by the Board for subsequent expenditures for a new fire station and a new fire truck.
+The remainder of fund balance is reserved to indicate that it is not available for new spending because it has already been committed to prepaid insurance.